diegogaulke/etl-txt/README.md

 # Golang TXT ETL example

-This is an example on how to extract information from a text file, transform it and load it into some datasource.<br>
+This is an example on how to extract information from a text file, transform and load it into some datasource.<br>
 Information is extracted line by line using regex expression for each type of file defined by env vars (see below).<br>
 There are two implemented entities, debt and client.
 You can implement your own adding new extractors, transformers and loaders  that supports your file.<br>
 The default loader method is to print extracted and transformed information.<br>